-Defining your traceability requirements
+Defining your fresh produce traceability requirements

 Fresh Produce Traceability is much more than applying a label to the packed fruit or vegetable.
 FarmSoft delivers strict fresh produce traceability guidelines for supply chain end to end food safety & transparency.
+Using the fresh produce blockchain from CHAIN-TRACE.com, farmsoft also offers fresh produce blockchain access at a very low cost.

 FarmSoft Packhouse Management software provides a strong platform for accurate recording of fresh produce traceability records, via a variety of easy and logical methods.
 Risk exposure to the pack shed is greatly reduced by having resolution traceability guideline compliance, which in turn reduces financial exposure to the packhouse should a recall become necessary.
 Accurate fresh produce traceability reduces the quantity of fruit/vegetables in a recall, and therefore reduces the businesses financial exposure.
 High traceability helps to open new markets for fresh produce, and improves customer confidence in product quality.